The Weibull Distribution is a probability distribution that is frequently used in engineering.

 If you want to calculate the value of this function at x = 2, this can be done with the Weibull.Dist function, as follows:

 The Excel Weibull.Dist function is described further on the Microsoft Office website.

 If you get an error from the Excel Weibull.Dist function this is likely to be one of the following:

-|#VALUE!||-||Occurs when either of the supplied alpha or beta arguments are non-numeric|
+|#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|